 Having said all of that, Xcaret may still not be for you.
 If you’re looking primarily for a day of full-on adventure and adrenaline, Xplor may be the better option for you.
 Alternatively, if you’re looking for more water activities, Xel-Ha would be the better park for you.

-All in all, I still stand by my stance that yes–Xcaret is worth the money!
+All in all, I still stand by my stance that yes–Xcaret Park is 100% worth the money!

 XCARET PARK: ESSENTIAL PACKING LIST